 UNICEF Canada is an accredited member of Imagine Canada's Standards Program - one of only 259 charities with this designation in the country.
-Imagine Canada is the national umbrella for the Canadian charitable sector. the highest standards for charities transparency, board governance, staff management, and volunteer involvement.
+Imagine Canada is the national umbrella for the Canadian charitable sector.
+With this accreditation, you can be assured that UNICEF Canada has met the highest standards for charities transparency, board governance, staff management, and volunteer involvement.